God, pick up the pieces. Put me back together again. You are my praise! -Jeremiah 17:14 (MSG)

 I know of family members and friends who are true jigsaw puzzle aficionados.
 They barely finish one puzzle and they’re on to the next.
 Some of their favorite completed creations are proudly displayed either under glass-topped coffee or dining room tables or in beautiful frames on their living room walls.
 But then there are those puzzles that either stay on a cardboard base tucked under a sofa or end up in the garbage.
 Why?
 Simply because they had one or more missing pieces.
 No matter how beautiful the puzzle image may have been, just one empty space rendered it incomplete and undisplayable.

 Have you ever felt like there was a piece (or pieces) missing in your life?
 Perhaps you started feeling that way immediately after your picture-perfect plan got canceled.
 Maybe you lived a care-free life for many years and now you realize that you filled some empty spaces with the wrong things.
 So, you look at your life picture and see that it is not only incomplete but also distorted.
-Then again, you may have had all the pieces in place at one point but because of an unwise choice or unforeseen setback one or more pieces popped out and now you are left with an empty space(s).
+Then again, you may have had all the pieces in place at one point but because of an unwise choice or unforeseen setback one or more have popped out and now you are left with an empty space(s).

 Every human being has experienced some form of emptiness at one time or another.
 This emptiness is different for everyone and therefore difficult to describe.
 Yet, most will agree that it is emotionally and even spiritually draining.
 Feeling empty can rob you of all hope, tear your dreams into shreds, or even cause you to question your purpose in life.
 Sometimes emptiness is like a piece missing from your very soul.